JT-LM/JT-DA-8B/README.md

 ## SFT

 You can fine-tune our model using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), a flexible and powerful training framework designed for LLaMA-style large language models.
+We recommend pulling the latest official code from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for training purposes.
 Follow the steps below to perform full-parameter supervised fine-tuning (SFT) on your custom dataset:

 ### 1. Environment Setup
 First, clone the LLaMA-Factory repository and install its dependencies.